Overview

 docRef.update(data)

-mutate a single field
+we can mutate a single field: TODO

 increment field